 Disadvantages

-• Output voltage will always be less than input voltage
+- The output voltage will always be less than the input voltage

 1. Series Voltage Regulator

-Series Voltage Regulator is a part of Linear Voltage Regulator and also called as Series Pass Regulator.
-A variable element connected in series, used for maintaining constant output voltage.
-As you change the resistance of series element voltage drop across it can be varied to ensure that the voltage across output is constant.
+Series Voltage Regulator is a part of the Linear Voltage Regulator and is also called a Series Pass Regulator.
+A variable element connected in series, is used for maintaining a constant output voltage.
+The series voltage regulator schematic demonstrates how changing the resistance of the series element varies the voltage drop to ensure a constant output voltage.

-As you can see the circuit diagram for Series Voltage Regulator, NPN transistor T1 is the series element and a zener diode is used to provide the reference voltage.
+As you can see in the circuit diagram for the Series Voltage Regulator, NPN transistor T1 is the series element and a zener diode is used to provide the reference voltage.

-When the output voltage increases the base-emitter voltage decreases, due to this transistor T1 conduct less.
-As T1 conducts less it reduce the output voltage hence maintains the output voltage constant.
+When the output voltage increases, the base-emitter voltage decreases, and due to this, transistor T1 conducts less.
+As T1 conducts less, it reduces the output voltage, hence maintaining the output voltage constant.

 The output voltage is defined as: